-President-elect: Recep Tayyip Erdogan
+President: Recep Tayyip Erdogan

 Steady military pressure combined with negotiations also brought the Kurdish rebel PKK group to a truce that provided for a withdrawal of all PKK fighters to Iraq from May 2013.Trimming military power

 In September 2010, his government won resounding public approval for its plans to change the 30-year-old constitution.
 The amendments to the constitution were aimed at reducing still further the power of the military and meeting the requirements for EU membership.